-The Litigation Section represents the divisions of DSS before administrative tribunals and in the circuit and courts.
-These cases relate to the Children's Division (CD), proceedings involving child abuse and neglect, licensure and revocation of foster homes, minor guardianships, permanency planning for children including, as appropriate, termination of parental rights; legal services to the Division of Youth Services in restoring young people to leading lives as productive citizens; and, for all divisions, advice on
+The Litigation Section represents the divisions of DSS before administrative tribunals and in the circuit and appellate courts.
+These cases relate to judicial review of administrative child support orders on behalf of the Family Support Division (FSD), Children's Division (CD), proceedings involving child abuse and neglect, licensure and revocation of foster homes, minor guardianships, permanency planning for children including, as appropriate, termination of parental rights; legal services to the Division of Youth Services (DYS) in restoring young people to leading lives as productive citizens; and, for all divisions, advice on contracts, personnel matters and the reviewing and implementation of administrative regulations.